-Norton Children’s Hospital is the leader in Kentucky and the only location in Louisville and Southern Indiana providing automated red cell exchange for children with sickle cell disease.
+Norton Children’s Hospital is home to Kentucky’s leading pediatric hematology program and largest pediatric coagulation (clotting) center.
+It is the only location in the Louisville and Southern Indiana area providing automated red cell exchange for children with sickle cell disease.
 It also provides care for adults, creating a solution for patients and families who seek lifelong care.

-The Norton Children’s hematology team uses sophisticated tests to track down blood disorders.
-Ashok B. Raj, M.D. leads the team as skilled investigators unravel medical mysteries and diagnose blood disorders from blood clots to sickle cell.
+Early diagnosis is the key for children experiencing bleeding, clotting and other noncancerous blood disorders.
+The Norton Children’s hematology team uses sophisticated tests to detect blood disorders.
+Ashok B. Raj, M.D., leads the hematology team as skilled investigators unravel medical mysteries and diagnose blood disorders from blood clots to sickle cell.

-Our team includes board-certified pediatric hematologists, certified nurse practitioners, hematology nurse-specialists, social workers and others who care for children and teens.
+Our team includes board-certified pediatric hematologists, certified nurse practitioners, hematology nurse-specialists, social workers and others who care for children and teens

 Our pediatric coagulation center is the largest in the state, and our apheresis and photopheresis program treats a range of hematology issues.

-Norton Children’s is home to the region’s only blood and marrow transplant program dedicated to treating children.
+We are home to the region’s only blood and marrow transplant program dedicated to treating children.
 Stem cell transplants are used to treat a variety of blood disorders.

-We provide evaluation and treatment for a wide range of hematologic (blood) conditions, including sickle cell disease, hemostasis and thrombosis, hemophilia, immune thrombocytopenia (ITP), Von Willebrand disease and other platelet function disorders and rare anemia.
+We provide evaluation and treatment for a wide range of hematologic (blood) conditions, including sickle cell disease, hemostasis and thrombosis, hemophilia, immune thrombocytopenia (ITP), von Willebrand disease and other platelet function disorders and rare anemia.

 We customize treatment options for noncancerous blood conditions for each child and condition.
 Treatment plans may include adding or removing blood components (such as platelets or plasma), growth factor drugs and immunosuppressive drugs.

-Children with other blood diseases, such as hemophilia, congenital anemia, or aplastic anemia, might need regular administration of clotting factors or transfusion of blood cells, which can be done at our dedicated pediatric infusion center.
+Children with other blood diseases, such as hemophilia, congenital anemia or aplastic anemia, might need regular administration of clotting factors or transfusion of blood cells, which can be done at our dedicated pediatric infusion center.